 OVERVIEW

-The MEM is a two-year 42-unit curriculum combining the expertise of the College of Engineering and the College of Business Administration to provide management and engineering knowledge to help bridge the gap and give the graduates education for job opportunity and distinct advantage.
-The MEM program is offered as a master degree in Engineering Management with an area of concentration which are Construction Management, Industrial Management and Quality Management.
+The MEM program is a two-year 42-unit curriculum combining the expertise of the College of Engineering and the College of Business Administration to provide management and engineering knowledge to help bridge the gap and give the graduates education for job opportunities and a distinct advantage.
+The MEM program is offered as a Master's degree in Engineering Management with the following areas of concentration:

 MEM program provides working engineers with technical leadership skills while simultaneously assessing the financial risks and benefits to the corporation, managing human and technical resources, and making high-risk decisions from a system perspective in an uncertain environment.

-• MEM curriculum follows a worldwide standard and approved by Western Michigan University.
+• MEM curriculum follows a worldwide standard and is approved by Western Michigan University.

 • Classes are taught in the English language.